 Needy and dysfunctional people that like to ask for things are naturally attracted to people that say yes.
 The more you say yes, the more they will ask you for things.
 Have you ever donated to a charity and then started receiving relentless solicitations for more shortly after, or on a mailing list for other charities?
 All I can think of is that they have rewarded me for my generosity by introducing more clutter into my life.
 Thank you for that.
 I find this almost as annoying as pop-up internet ads and telemarketers.
 I’ve learned my lesson and now only give to charities that take my money and leave me alone.
 I’m saying no. You need to learn this skill as well.

-So how do I do this, it seems so hard and complicated?
+So How do I do This, it Seems so Hard and Complicated?

+I’m glad you asked.
 Lucky for you I have developed a simple clinically proven three-step process for this I want to share with you.*

 Step 1: Listen to person’s request

 Step 2: Pause, thoughtfully reflect and decide if it is an obligation that you want to participate in

 Step 3: If you don’t, politely say no thank you